stijnwop/guidanceSteering/README.md

 ## How the basics works
 Be aware that this version doesn´t support the full feature package yet!

+### Buying GPS
+Before you're able to use GPS you have to buy the configuration in the shop!

 #### Open the menu
 In order to open the menu hit ctrl + s.